michalgrochowski/petstore-app/README.md

 Includes custom Material theme and is mostly composed of Material components.
 It also has 2 themes that you can toggle between.

+Main functionalities are:
+- Displaying records from API filtered by status
+- Adding new record
+- Editing existing record
+- Deleting selected record
+- Displaying record details in a dialog
+- Sorting the table by every column
+- Filtering the table by "name"

 ## Installation

 Clone this repository and open a terminal in the repository directory, then simply run `npm install` command and wait for all packages to install.